ThisJustZack/dotfiles/README.md

 ### *NixOS*

 There are currently no steps to follow.
-The ``bin`` files are capable of having a configuration should the [``nixos-build``](https://github.com/Eyryse/dotfiles/blob/main/dotfiles/nix/bin/build-profiles/nixos-build) script be maintained.
+The ``bin`` files are capable of having a configuration should the [``nixos-build``](https://github.com/ThisJustZack/dotfiles/blob/main/dotfiles/nix/bin/build-profiles/nixos-build) script be maintained.

 ## **Install Profiles**

-Now that the dependencies have been installed, the profiles established within [``flake.nix``](https://github.com/Eyryse/dotfiles/blob/main/dotfiles/nix/flake.nix) from the template can be installed.
+Now that the dependencies have been installed, the profiles established within [``flake.nix``](https://github.com/ThisJustZack/dotfiles/blob/main/dotfiles/nix/flake.nix) from the template can be installed.

-This is streamlined through a [script](https://github.com/Eyryse/dotfiles/blob/main/dotfiles/nix/bin/build) found in ``bin``.
+This is streamlined through a [script](https://github.com/ThisJustZack/dotfiles/blob/main/dotfiles/nix/bin/build) found in ``bin``.
+It is executed with the following command.
 ```bash
 ~/.config/nix/bin/build
 ```